If you are an outdoors lover, and a dog lover then there is nothing more wondrous than bringing your four-legged friend along to hit the trail.

 Packing and Strapping on the Pack

 There are plenty of things that can go in these packs, including safety kits, collapsible water bowls, and snacks that are for your dog.
-The trick is making sure you pack the bag well so that it’s not lopsided, lumpy, or too heavy.
+The trick is to make sure you pack the bag well so that it’s not lopsided, lumpy, or too heavy.
 Additionally, check the tightness of the bag so that your dog is comfortable.
 You can watch his behavior after you strap the pack on to gauge his discomfort.

 Packing the Rest of Your Dog Gear

 If you truly want to be prepared, take some time to bring extra things that will keep you and your dog both happy and safe.
-These are things besides the basic food and water needs that you may or may not think about.

 “Dog First Aid Kit”

-By taking a backpacking first aid kit and adding to it, you can very efficiently make a pack that works for the both of you.
+By taking a backpacking first aid kit and adding to it, you can very efficiently make a pack that works for both of you.
 Dogs are prone to injuries ranging from stings and bites to serious cuts or even broken bones.
 Packing an eyewash or saline means you can rinse out a dog’s eyes after it’s been sprayed by a skunk or gotten any other foreign objects in them.
-Benadryl can be given to your dog at about 2mg per pound every eight hours if he shows hives or other reactionary signs of an allergy, although it may make him drowsy.
+Benadryl can be given to your dog at about 2mg per pound every eight hours if he shows hives or other reactionary signs of an allergy, although it can make him drowsy.